The Speakeasy course for parents and carers

 Speakeasy courses are organised locally across the UK through parent support services in primary schools, children's centres and other settings.

-Although FPA trains professionals across the UK to deliver Speakeasy, we don't currently run courses for parents ourselves and we don't have a list of local courses.
+Although FPA trains professionals across the UK to deliver Speakeasy, we currently only run courses for parents in Northern Ireland.

 The course is usually free of charge.
 Venues and course times are decided locally.
 Where possible crèche facilities are provided.

-A course usually lasts for eight weeks, with one session per week.
+A course can last for up to eight weeks, with one session per week.

 How will the course help me?